 I’m going to recommend a book before I’ve finished it.
 That’s confidence.

 It has had a genuine effect on me.
-More than once since reading it I’ve felt like I was angry, but then when I stop to examine the feeling in this context, it lifts completely and I suddenly realise it was actually excitement or one of half a dosen other things.
-The explenation in the first half of the book is excellent and does a good job of going over the experiments that were conducted to get to the bottom of this.
+More than once since reading it I’ve felt like I was angry, but then when I stop to examine the feeling in this context, it lifts completely and I suddenly realize it was actually excitement or one of half a dozen other things.
+The explanation in the first half of the book is excellent and does a good job of going over the experiments that were conducted to get to the bottom of this.

 Read it, go on.
 At least the first half.
 Much of the rest of the book is largely saying ‘The scientific evidence is showing that you should fake it until you make it’.